gyzerok/adrenaline/README.md

  - fieldASTs memoization to reduce overhead for query parsing
  - move all query sending into Adrenaline component
  - do we ever need SmartComponents?
+ - if no store is passed create default one (add redux as peer dep)